Yaffle/EventSource/README.md

   to tell your server side script to close connection after sending a data.
-  XDomainRequest sends "Last-Event-ID" with POST body (XDomainRequest object does not have a setRequestHeader method) Also XDomainRequest requires send two kilobyte “prelude” at the top of the response stream.
+  XDomainRequest sends "Last-Event-ID" with POST body (XDomainRequest object does not have a setRequestHeader method) Also XDomainRequest requires send two kilobyte padding at the top of the response stream.
   ( http://blogs.msdn.com/b/ieinternals/archive/2010/04/06/comet-streaming-in-internet-explorer-with-xmlhttprequest-and-xdomainrequest.aspx?PageIndex=1 )

   * http://www.w3.org/TR/eventsource/